GabrielGausachs/License-plate-recognition/README.md

-# License-plate-recognition
+# Signal, image and video processing
-In this repository we will build an Automatic License Plate detection and recognition program using OpenCV and Python
+In this repository we will build diferents projects related to signal, images and video processing.